 The Biology Department offers a research-focused program leading to the degree of Doctor of Philosophy.
 A B.S./M.S. degree is offered to enrolled undergraduate students.
 The Master of Science in Teaching (M.S.T.) degree is administered through the Lynch School of Education in cooperation with the Biology Department.

 Those seeking admission to the graduate program should have a bachelor’s degree and undergraduate coursework in calculus, physics, biochemistry, biology, and chemistry, including organic chemistry.
 Deficiencies in preparation, as noted by the Admissions Committee, may be made up in the graduate school.

-The minimum curriculum for Ph.D. students consists of six Graduate Core Courses (BIOL6110 Advanced Genetics, BIOL6350 Graduate Biochemistry, BIOL6140 Graduate Molecular Biology, BIOL6150 Advanced Cell Biology, BIOL6160 Graduate Bioinformatics and BIOL6180 Scientific Proposal Writing), two additional Biology-approved Graduate Elective Courses (e.g., BIOL5000+, BIOL8000+), and a University seminar in Responsible Conduct of Research.
+The minimum curriculum for Ph.D. students consists of five Graduate Core Courses (BIOL6410 and BIOL6420 Contemporary Biological Questions and Critical Analysis I and II, BIOL6430 Experimental Methods and Design in Biology, BIOL6440 Molecular and Cellular Control Mechanisms, and BIOL6180 Scientific Proposal Writing), two additional Biology-approved Graduate Elective Courses (e.g., BIOL5000+, BIOL8000+), and a University seminar in Responsible Conduct of Research.